Healey joins challenge to Trump's census order

 It's not clear what the impact on the Bay State would be if undocumented immigrants aren't counted.

-California, Florida, New York and Texas are likely to end up with one less seat in the House, according to new estimates from the Pew Research Center.
+California, Florida, New York and Texas are likely to end up with one fewer seat in the House, according to new estimates from the Pew Research Center.

 Meanwhile, Alabama, Minnesota and Ohio could each gain another seat if illegal immigrants aren't counted, the Pew report said.